arista/reknow/README.md

 #### Relationships

 As mentioned previously, Entities refer to each other through properties and id's rather than direct pointers.
 For example, a `TodoList` may "own" multiple `TodoListItem` instances.
 This can be implemented by defining a `todoListId` property on `TodoListItem`, which holds the id of the `TodoList` to which the item belongs.
 When a TodoList wishes to get a list of its items, it effectively searches through all TodoListItems to find those whose `todoListId` match its id.
-Practically, a HashIndex would be used to turn this search into a quick lookup.
+Behind the scenes, Reknow would use a HashIndex to turn this search into a quick lookup.

 Reknow provides `@R.hasMany`, `@R.hasOne`, and `@R.belongsTo` decorators that simplify the implementation of relationships.
 For example: